sorenandersen/ross/docs/use-cases.md

 ## Update seating status

+All seating status updates are handled by explicit HTTP endpoins for a given action, e.g. PATCH `/restaurants/{id}/seatings/{id}/accept` for a StaffUser accepting a seating currently in PENDING state.

 From PENDING state a seating can transition to:

 - ACCEPTED: A StaffUser accepts the seating.
 A similar process to "create seating" will start, with a SEATING_STATUS_CHANGED business event raised to EventBridge, resulting in the customer receiving an email notification that the seating was accepted by the restaurant.